xieyaoyue/tp/docs/UserGuide.md

 `spending list` → lists all entries for the current month

-`spending list 2020` → lists all entries for year 2020

 `spending list 2020 Jul` → lists all entries for July 2020

 `spending list -c Food` → lists all food entries for the current month

-`spending list 2020 -c Food` → lists all food entries for the year 2020

-`spending list 2020 Jul -c Food` → lists all food entries for July 2020

 `spending list -a` → lists all entries